carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 write the metadata (the README file) for humans.
 If the audience includes automatic metadata harvesters, fill out the formal metadata and write a good README file for the humans [[wickes2015](#wickes2015)].

+> ## What is a DOI?
+>
+> - A digital object identifier is a persistent identifier or handle used to identify objects uniquely.
+> - Data with a persistent doi can be found even when your lab website dies
+> - doi-issuing repositories include: zenodo, figshare, dryad
+>
+{: .callout}

 ### Summary